anaavila/repeat-grid-files/README.md

   <li>location.txt</li>
 </ul>

-Each file will look similar to the given 'name.txt' file.
+Each file will be in the format as the given 'name.txt' file.